A. S. Byatt: Fiction

-The family theme is continued in The Quartet, Byatt's tetralogy of novels, which begins with The Virgin in the Garden (1978) and continues with Still Life (1985), Babel Tower (1996) and A Whistling Woman (2002).
-Her quartet is inspired by D. H. Lawrence, particularly The Rainbow and Women in Love.
+The family theme was continued in The Quartet, Byatt's tetralogy of novels, which begins with The Virgin in the Garden (1978) and continues with Still Life (1985), Babel Tower (1996) and A Whistling Woman (2002).
+Her quartet was inspired by D. H. Lawrence, particularly The Rainbow and Women in Love.
 The family portrayed in the quartet are from Yorkshire.
 Byatt said the idea for The Virgin in the Garden came in part from an extramural class she taught in which she had read Tolstoy and Dostoevsky and in part from her time living in Durham in 1961, the year in which her son was born.
 The book was an attempt to understand what could be achieved if Middlemarch were written in the middle of the twentieth century.
 Byatt's book features a powerful death scene, which she invented in 1961 (inspired by Byatt's reading of Angus Wilson's book The Middle Age of Mrs Eliot and the accident in its opening), a death scene that has drawn complaints from numerous readers for its vividness.
 Describing mid-20th-century Britain, the books follow the life of Frederica Potter, a young intellectual studying at Cambridge at a time when women were heavily outnumbered by men at that university, and then tracing her journey as a divorcée with a young son as he makes a new life in London.
-Byatt says some of the characters in her fiction represent her "greatest terror which is simple domesticity."
+Byatt said some of the characters in her fiction represented her "greatest terror which is simple domesticity."
 Like Babel Tower, A Whistling Woman touches on the utopian and revolutionary dreams of the 1960s.

 Also an accomplished short story writer, Byatt's first published collection was Sugar and Other Stories (1987).
 The Matisse Stories (1993) features three pieces, each describing a painting by the eponymous painter; each is the tale of an initially smaller crisis that shows the long-present unravelling in the protagonists' lives.
 The Djinn in the Nightingale's Eye, published in 1994, is a collection of fairy tales.
 Byatt's other short story collections are Elementals: Stories of Fire and Ice, published in 1998, and Little Black Book of Stories, published in 2003.
 Her books reflect a continuous interest in zoology, entomology, geology, and Darwinism among other repeated themes.
-She is also interested in linguistics and takes a keen interest in the translation of her books.
+She was also interested in linguistics and took a keen interest in the translation of her books.
 Byatt said: "I can't say how important it was to me when Angela Carter said 'I grew up on fairy stories—they're much more important to me than realist narratives'.
 I hadn't had the nerve to think that until she said it, and I owe her a great deal".
 Carter, in an earlier (first) meeting with Byatt after a Stevie Smith poetry reading, had dismissed Byatt's work, so this change of heart vindicated Byatt's approach to writing and Byatt readily acknowledged it.